-Gmail is the world’s most popular email client, but when it comes to mail merges and mass emails, users go elsewhere.
+Gmail is the world’s most popular email provider.
+And rightfully so, it provides a number of useful features right out of the box.
+However, when it comes to mail merge and mass emails, users need third party software.

 Gmass Core Features

 Gmass’s core features can be divided into six general categories.
 All of these features can be accessed from directly within Gmail.
 Let’s take a look at what it can do.